MokabbirMiso/Musicfy-play-your-music/README.md

 # Bootstrap Practice Project

-THis is online music platform.
+This is an online music platform.
 This project is created using HTML and Bootstrap.
 It serves as a learning resource to practice and improve skills in Bootstrap, a popular front-end framework for designing responsive and mobile-first websites.

 ## Features